 - Postal services and courier services

-Establishment numbers did not vary much over the year in the majority of the subsectors.
-The main exception was the sector’s largest subsector, Truck Transportation (NAICS 484), which contains more than two-thirds of all the establishments and over half of the employees in the sector.
-This subsector had the biggest numerical hauls with the addition of 34 establishments and 118 workers (a 2.1 percent increase in employment).
-Annual pay increased by $569 (1.3 percent).
-The subsector provides over-the-road cargo transportation, including general and specialized freight transport providing local and long distance service.
+A majority of the establishment increases occurred in the sector’s largest subsector, Truck Transportation (NAICS 484), which contained more than two-thirds of all the establishments in the sector.
+This subsector had a big numerical haul with the addition of 52 establishments.
+The subsector still employed more than half the workers in the sector despite the loss of 206 workers over the year (a 3.7 percent decline).
+Annual pay increased by $2,163 (4.8 percent).
+The subsector provides over-the-road cargo transportation, including general and specialized freight transport.

-Support Activities for Transportation (NAICS 488), the only other subsector to fluctuate by more than one or two establishments, added 5 establishments and 35 workers (4.1 percent employment growth).
-Annual pay increased by 6.9 percent (up $3,019).
+Support Activities for Transportation (NAICS 488), the only other subsector to fluctuate by more than three establishments, added 10 establishments and 92 workers (10.3 percent employment growth).
+Annual pay increased by 2.2 percent (up $1,042).
 Establishments provide services including air traffic control, motor vehicle towing and freight transportation arrangement.

-The Couriers and Messengers subsector (NAICS 492) delivered an additional 78 workers (a 5.7 percent increase) and two establishments in 2015.
-Annual pay increased by 1.3 percent (up $539).
+The Couriers and Messengers subsector (NAICS 492) delivered an additional 74 workers (a 5.1 percent increase) and three establishments in 2016.
+Annual pay decreased by 3.0 percent (a cut of $1,280).
 Couriers and Messengers provide intercity and/or local delivery of parcels and documents without operating under a universal service obligation.
 This includes express delivery services.
-The restriction to small parcels partly distinguishes these establishments from those in the transportation subsectors.
+The restriction to small parcels partly distinguishes these establishments from those in the transportation industries.
 Messengers, who usually deliver within a metropolitan or single urban area, may use bicycle, foot, small truck or van.

 NAICS Sector 22

-The Utilities sector (NAICS 22) only contains one subsector, Utilities (NAICS 221).
-Establishments provide electric power, natural gas, steam supply, water supply and sewage removal through a permanent infrastructure of lines, mains and pipes.
-The Utilities sector lost four establishments, but added 29 workers (1.5 percent) over the year.
-The annual pay for 2015 was $76,258, an increase of $1,574 (2.1 percent) compared to 2014.
-The Utilities sector was second highest in average annual pay among the major sectors in 2015.
+The Utilities sector (NAICS 22) consists of establishments engaged in the following utility services: electric power, natural gas, steam supply, water supply and sewage removal.
+The Utilities sector lost three establishments, but added 23 workers (1.2 percent) from 2015 to 2016.
+The annual pay for 2016 was $78,338, an increase of $2,080 (2.7 percent) compared to 2015.